What Are Market Bubbles? [And How to Identify Them]

 While this is going on, most don’t believe it’s a problem.

-People like it because they’re getting richer or, from the outside, view it as a positive.
+People like it because they’re getting richer, or from the outside, they view it as a positive.
 Most assume it’s a productivity-driven boom.
 In turn, this causes the rise to feed off itself.

-With stocks and other risk assets, rising prices leads to more investment and spending.
+With stocks and other risk assets, rising prices lead to more investment and spending.
 This raises earnings, which in turn increases asset prices further.

-This narrows credit spreads and incentivizes more lending due to higher earnings and more valuable collateral, which increasing investment and spending, in a self-perpetuating cycle.
+This narrows credit spreads and incentivizes more lending due to higher earnings and more valuable collateral.
+That increases investment and spending in a self-perpetuating cycle.

 Most people think the assets they’re buying are great to own and anyone who doesn’t is missing out.